alexhorner/ZyXEL-NAS326/README.md

 ---
 ## Goals
-All of the guides assume you arte using ZyXEL's 5.21 firmware.
-In this firmware as few things are broken but the guides whould explain how to fix them.
+All of the guides assume you are using ZyXEL's 5.21 firmware.
+In this firmware a few things are broken but the guides will explain how to fix them.

 Here are the goals I intend to achieve.
 I will mark them as completed as I make my way through them: